visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Punctures
 """""""""

-While integrating the streamline to be used the for Poincaré plot, the user has the option to require a minimum number of initial puncture points for the analysis.
-Similarly the user may limit the integration in case of run-a-way integral curve that can not be fully analyzed.
+While integrating the integral curve to be used the for Poincaré plot, the user has the option to require a minimum number of initial punctures through the Poincaré section for the analysis.
+The user may limit the integration in case of run-a-way integral curve that can not be fully analyzed.

 Puncture plot type
     The type of the puncture plot.
 Options are: